Ludrak/ft_services/README.md

 42school 2019 curriculum project consisting in automating the deployment and configuration of 5 servers with 2 databases and 1 loadbalancer. by Nlecaill, Lrobino, Abourbou and Musoufi

+# Build && run project

+You can launch everything by running: `bash setup.sh`.
+You can choose your driver with: `bash setup.sh --driver="docker|virtualbox"`

+Once project is build, you can find log in `setup.log` and connect to dashboard with: `minikube dashboard`.

 # servers
 Each server is deployed on a different pod.

 ## Grafana
+Grafana is an ...

 ## Nginx

-An Nginx server that can make a redirection 403 on wordpress and a ... .
+An Nginx server that can make a redirection 403 on wordpress and a reverse proxy redirection on phpmyadmins.

 ## Wordpress
 Wordpress ID:       admin